 Where to stay – pet-friendly accommodation

 There are more pet-friendly accommodation options out there than ever before.
-Accommodation search sites now usually an include a ‘pet-friendly’ filter, so you’re no longer limited to self-catering from pet-friendly specialists like Dogs Trust Cottages.
+Look out for the ‘pet-friendly’ filter on accommodation search sites, or go with the tried and tested self-catering option from pet-friendly specialists like Dogs Trust Cottages.

-AirBnB can also be a great place to find unique pet friendly accommodation, and we’ve had some brilliant stays through Canopy and Stars – from quirky shepherd's huts to more luxe treats.
-It’s also good to know that some major chains have a pet-friendly policy too.
-In the UK, Hotel Du Vin properties, and many Best Western hotels are dog friendly.
-Travelodge are also pet-friendly, though you’ll pay £20 a night extra.
-The rather brilliantly named PetsPyjamas offers a concierge service if you’re feeling flush, while at the other end of the scale, check out Pitch Up’s dog friendly campsites.
+AirBnB can also be a great place to find unique pet friendly accommodation, and we’ve had some brilliant stays through Canopy and Stars.
+It’s also good to know that some major chains have a pet-friendly policy too; in the UK, Hotel Du Vin properties, and many Best Western hotels are dog friendly along with Travelodge who ask for £20 a night extra to bring along your furry friend.
+The rather brilliantly named PetsPyjamas offers a concierge service if you’re feeling flush, and at the other end of the scale, we’d recommend checking out Pitch Up’s dog friendly campsites.

 Having fun travelling with dogs and cats

-Perhaps the most important thing to consider before including your furry best friend in your holiday plans is will you all have fun?
-This depends on what you enjoy doing – and your pet’s ure.
+Perhaps the most important thing to consider before including your pet in your holiday plans is – will you all have fun?
+This depends on what you – and your pet – enjoy doing.
 If you’re an outdoorsy sort with an outgoing dog, it’ll be happy holidays all round.

 Keep calm and travel on!

-You may also consider supporting your dog with a calming supplement like YuCALM Dog.
-Dogs can find new things a little stressful, and the clever combination of scientifically proven ingredients make a tail-wagging difference, by supporting natural calming pathways in the brain.
+You may consider supporting your dog with a calming supplement like YuCALM Dog.
+Dogs can find new things a little stressful, and the clever combination of scientifically proven ingredients make a tail-wagging difference by supporting natural calming pathways in the brain.
 It’s an effective way to help reduce stress and support dogs to become more happy and playful.
-What's more, it's all natural – To see best results, start 4-6 weeks before you set off.
+What's more, it's all natural.
+To see best results, start a YuCALM course 4-6 weeks before you set off.

-It’s also worth packing some YuDIGEST Plus for Dogs– and cats, actually!
-Just like people, pets can don’t always thrive if they eat something they shouldn’t or aren’t used to. so everyone can quickly get back to having a happier holiday!
+It’s also worth packing some YuDIGEST Plus for Dogs which is a natural probiotic supplement for dogs and cats facing digestive problems.
+Much like people, pets can struggle if they eat something they shouldn’t or aren’t used to, so we like to keep YuDIGEST on hand, so everyone can quickly get back to having a happy holiday.